syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

-When set to true, disables the interaction with the Scheduler appointments – simply allowing the date and view navigation to occur.
+When set to true, disables the interaction with the Schedule appointments, simply allowing the date and view navigation to occur.

 #### Example

-To make the Scheduler readOnly,
+To make the Schedule readOnly,

 {% highlight html %}